It appears that your cart is currently empty!

-Jeera consumed with banana is known to be one of the most effective natural laxatives, prevent severe disorders like piles.
-Jeera also has high fiber value, making it a good substance to be included in your weight loss plan.
+Jeera consumed with banana is known to be one of the most effective natural laxatives, preventing severe disorders like piles.
+Jeera also has a high fibre value, making it a good substance to be included in your weight loss plan.

 Cumin helps to fight cough, cold and asthma due to its anti-inflammatory, anti-bacterial and anti-fungal properties, which soothe infected areas, fight the source of the infection and also help prevent future occurrences.

 Jeera has a host of nutrients like riboflavin, niacin and Vitamin B6 that work on maintaining your brain’s functioning, keeping it active, alert and healthy.
 It can also soothe your brain and help you sleep since it contains melatonin, which can act as a natural sleeping pill when mixed with bananas.

 Being high in zinc and potassium, jeera promotes sexual health – zinc boosts the production and health of sperm, and potassium works on maintaining your blood pressure and heart rate.
 Other sexual disorders like erectile dysfunction, infertility, low sperm count and virility, and premature ejaculation can be kept at bay with regular consumption of cumin.

 Confused about how to avail of these benefits?
 Here are some ways to include cumin in your daily routine:

 Cumin, with its robust flavor and numerous health benefits, is a culinary gem worth embracing!
 From aiding digestion to boosting immunity, this spice adds a delightful twist to your dishes while keeping you hale and hearty.